cmu-csd-phd/csd-blog/website/content/2026/program-synthesis-from-partial-traces.md

 This program will reproduce Trace #1 if the parameter `br` is set to `1` and Trace #2 otherwise.
 In practice, <span style="font-variant:small-caps;">Syren</span> uses more than two traces, so there are more conditionals in this top-level if-else chain.

-This initial program is correct by construction: there exists an input for which it reproduces all the traces the user provided.
+This initial program is correct by construction: for each trace the user provided, there exists an input for which the program reproduces it.
 But it doesn't generalize beyond the traces, so, from here, <span style="font-variant:small-caps;">Syren</span> applies a series of _optimizing rewrites_: compiler-like, correctness-preserving transformations that make the program more general, more readable, and thus closer to the ideal program we want to return to the user.

-### Rewriting the original program {#rewriting-the-original-program}
+### Rewriting the Original Program {#rewriting-the-original-program}

 <span style="font-variant:small-caps;">Syren</span>'s first rewrites replace the instance IDs, which are constants hard-coded repeatedly in multiple calls, with a new input parameter to the script, `i_0`.
 They also pull the first call to `ec2.StopInstances` and the call to `ec2.DescribeInstanceStatus` out of the if-statement, since they are identical in both branches.
 These rewrites reduce the program size and eliminate repeated API calls, two of <span style="font-variant:small-caps;">Syren</span>'s optimization goals.
 The program below is the result of these transformations.